jessexu20/Test_Analysis/README.md

 	subject.js: line 8, col 18, Missing semicolon.
 	3 errors
 ### Reject a commit if it fails a minimum testing criteria
 We need to configure the Github Hook to reject a commit.
-We can do it by edit the file in .git/hooks.
+We can do it by editing the file in .git/hooks.
 In this directory, there is a pre-commit.sample file.
 What we need to do is to rename it into pre-commit and put our logic into it.
 We have made the pre-commit file to call our own script test.sh file to run when a commit is commited in this git repository.
+In our case, we only put the following into the pre-commit, as we only need it to call test.sh.
+	#!/bin/sh
+	# Refuse to commit files with if failed coverage test by 50% or failed certain analysis rules#
+	echo "call test.sh"
+	sh ./test.sh

 #### Less than 50% coverage of any kind in Coverage Report
 We have used the Shell Script to get the result from test.txt, as mentioned in Test Section.
 If there is some coverage which is lower than 50%.
 We deny that commit and output the error infomation.
 The following are the sample result: